nextgis/docs_ngweb/source/webmaps_admin.rst

    :align: center
    :width: 16cm

-   "Basemaps" tab.
+   “Basemaps” tab

-A checkbox "Enabled" sets default visibility of a basemap.
+“Enabled” checkbox sets default visibility of a basemap.

 "Opacity" field sets basemap transparency on a map in a range between 0 (transparent) and 1 (opaque) with decimals separated by a full stop (ex.
 0.2).